ganevniko/ganevniko.github.io/_posts/2019-03-27-web_scraping_yahoo_finance.markdown

 ![](img/41.png)

-And the pandas data frame we obtain looks like that:
+And the pandas dataframe we obtain looks like that:

 ![](img/42.png)